murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 - Parley
 - Anything else that would reasonably fit in this list

 You can also specify holding a specific action until a specific trigger occurs in the enemy's turn.
 You need to specify your action and the trigger on which you will unleash that action.
-You can't hold your action if you have moved in your turn, and you can't move thereafter.
+You can only hold your action if you don't move in your turn.

 ### Attacking